eastcw/foundryvtt-dnd5eCharacterActions/README.md

 ## Acknowledgements

-Mostly thanks to [Andrew Krigline](https://github.com/akrigline) for creating this module and making so indispensable that I was compelled to take it over.
+Mostly a thousand thanks to [Andrew Krigline](https://github.com/akrigline) for creating this module and making it so good to use and indispensable that I felt compelled to take it over when he couldn't maintain it any more.

 Bootstrapped with Nick East's [create-foundry-project](https://gitlab.com/foundry-projects/foundry-pc/create-foundry-project).